a-moscatelli/pyspark/README.md

 <h3>
   use case 2:<br>
   (financial risk mgmt)<br>
-  mine the most common patterns that occur on PV diffs
+  mining the most common patterns that occur on PV diffs
 </h3>

 files: